hermango/shareable/README.md

 #### Static Links

 Shareable generates javascript buttons by default.
-To render plain html links instead, set the configuration option *static_link* to boolean value **true** in your app's local shareable.rb configuration file.
+To render plain html links instead, set the configuration option *static_link* to boolean value **true** in your app's local 'shareable.rb' configuration file.
 You can also pass *static_link* to your render_shareable method like so:

 ```no-highlight
 <%= render_shareable :static_link => true %>